 Or born, whatever; she was here now.

 The book of the strange dwarf creature gave her did this to her.
-And because she was in Yggdrasil, it somehow brought the mechanism of the game here.
+And because she was in Yggdrasil, it somehow brought the game's mechanism here.
 Maybe it was only for her.
 She couldn't be sure about it.
 It was absurd, but there was nothing else she could think of right now.

 Yet, it was also something that troubled her.
 Harriet saw her stats with a worried face.